grahamas/FailureOfInhibition2021/README.md

 everything should work out of the box.

 *NOTE*: this adds a new registry containing packages written expressly for this paper and related thesis.

+To run a script in the Julia console, type `include("path/to/script.jl")`